 The following Management's Discussion and Analysis of Financial Conditions and Results of Operations ("MD&A") is intended to help the reader understand the Company's operations and business environment.
-MD&A is provided as a supplement to, and should be read in conjunction with, the Consolidated Financial Statements and Notes to Consolidated Financial Statements contained in Item 8 of this Form 10-K/A. The following discussion includes forward-looking statements that involve certain risks and uncertainties.
-Furthermore, any forward-looking statements herein were as of the Original Filing, filed with the SEC on March 1, 2022, except for the additional risks arising in relation to the material weaknesses and restatement that are subject of this Form 10-K/A. See Part I, Item 1, "Business- Forward-Looking Statements and Associated Risks" in the beginning of this Form 10-K/A. Additionally, certain risks in Item 1A "Risk Factors" have been updated to reflect the Company's risks as of the date of this amended filing.
-Please refer to a discussion of the Company's forward-looking statements and associated risks in Part II, Item 1A, "Risk Factors" of this Form 10-K/A. The MD&A includes the following sections:
+MD&A is provided as a supplement to, and should be read in conjunction with, the Consolidated Financial Statements and Notes to Consolidated Financial Statements contained in Item 8 of this Form 10-K. The following discussion includes forward-looking statements that involve certain risks and uncertainties.
+See Part I, Item 1, "Business- Forward-Looking Statements and Associated Risks" in the beginning of this Form 10-K. The MD&A includes the following sections: